AdobeDocs/analytics.en/help/analyze/analysis-workspace/c-panels/panels.md

 ### Ad-hoc segment filters

-Non-segment components can also be dragged directly into the dropzone to create ad-hoc segments, saving you the time and effort of going to the Segment Builder.
+Non-segment components can also be dragged directly into the drop zone to create ad-hoc segments, saving you the time and effort of going to the Segment Builder.
 Segments created in this way are automatically defined as hit-level segments.
 This definition can be modified by clicking the information icon (i) next to the segment, then the pencil-shaped edit icon and editing it in the Segment Builder.

-Ad-hoc segments are local to the project and will not show up in your left rail unless you make them public.
+Ad-hoc segments are local to the project and do not show up in your left rail unless you make them public.

 ![](assets/adhoc-segment-filter.png)